Increasing conversion rates by 20% with Viasox Website Redesign

 I developed a design system to provide consistency for branding and to create uniformity throughout the site.
 Working alongside the developer and graphic designer regarding viability and how we would scale updated components.
 A focus on accessibility and compliance was also adhered to but with some pushback from stakeholders.
 Users subconsciously can tell differences amongst text and have mental models regarding pattern recognition and layout.
 Removing decorative typefaces that were difficult to access with screen readers was a factor when working with the SEO analyst.

-After several design and user flow iterations, User testing was conducted amongst 12 people.
+After several design and user flow iterations, user testing was conducted amongst 12 people.
 It was much more difficult to acquire New users to test the prototype.
 The testers were acquired from Viasox socials and email blasts.
 It is noted there may be a bias in terms of expectations of the site but users do not frequently visit the site except for once a month for new pattern rollouts.

 Final Solution